Craig Carr is a civil practitioner, specialising in clinical negligence, personal injury, professional negligence, and public authority liability.

 He is lead counsel in the claims alleging the physical and sexual abuse of vulnerable individuals and more generally Manchester Children’s Homes (No.2) Group Litigation and has advised in many of the individual claims (of which there are over 600, making it one of the largest ever child abuse GLOs).
 He has advised individual claimants in the Nugent Care Group Action, the St Williams Group Action and the Medomsley claims.
 As well as Children’s Homes and Detention Centre cases, he has been instructed in claims against Private Schools, the Church, the Scouts, NHS Trusts and private therapists as well as claims against individual abusers.

-Representing Group of ex pupils of St Annes in their claims for damages as a result of sexual abuse by the Headmaster.The Mirror >
+Representing a Group of ex pupils of St Annes in their claims for damages as a result of sexual abuse by the Headmaster.The Mirror >

-Defending a local authority in a claim for damages arising from the brutal assault of the Claimant by a third party who was the subject of a supervision order.
+Defended a local authority in a claim for damages arising from the brutal assault of the Claimant by a third party who was the subject of a supervision order.

-A £1.1million RTA claim where there were significant orthopaedic and other injuries.
+Represented the claimant in a £1.1million RTA claim where there were significant orthopaedic and other injuries.